BEACH CITY SPORTS “GOLDEN RULES”:

 - Each player must wear a flag belt with two flags attached.
 The flags must be a different color then the shorts/pants you are wearing and must hang to the sides.

 - Each game will consist of two halves of 20 minutes.
-The first half is a running clock and will only stop for official time-outs or team time-outs The second half is also a running clock but will stop for the two minute warning and any incomplete passes, run out of bounds or on a score in addition to time outs.
+The first half is a running clock and will only stop for official time-outs or team time-outs.
+The second half is also a running clock but will stop for the two minute warning and any incomplete passes, run out of bounds, a score, a penalty and any time outs in the final two minutes of the game.
 Games can not end on a defensive penalty.
-The play clock is 20 seconds and will be enforced.
-Games that end in at tie go into overtime and are played collage rules style.
+The play clock is 15 seconds and will be enforced.
+Games that end in at tie go into overtime and are played college rules style.

 - Each team is allotted two (30 sec) time-outs in the first half and two (30 sec) in he second half .
 Time outs do not roll over to the 2nd half.